ckk91/ckk91/README.md

 I'm pretty passionate about software and currently focused on backend/full-stack!
 Looking to do more software-engineering 🛠️

-Currently playing around with: GCP, FastApi
+Currently playing around with: GCP, FastApi.
+Next up: More k8s, to unlearn Openshift.

 Have a look around!
 Most of my recent stuff is pinned below! :)
 <!--